rayoub/rupee/README.md

 local   rupee       ayoub                   md5
 ```
 Reboot your computer to start the postgres service with the new configuration or do it some other way that doesn't require a reboot.
-At this point, you should now get familiar with the postgreq __psql__ command line utility, which is the easiest way to manage a postgres database.
+At this point, you should now get familiar with the postgres __psql__ command line utility, which is the easiest way to manage a postgres database.

 Navigate to the db/ directory and login to the rupee database by executing the following command:
 ```
 psql rupee
 ```
-Finally, within __psql__, execute the following command:
+Finally, within the __psql__ prompt, execute the following command:
 ```
 \i y_create_all.sql
 ```